A noite do castelo: Back at the Ballroom

 The guests rejoice and congratulate the soon-to-be husband and wife as well as the bride's father (choral ensemble "Exulta Orlando!
 Exulta Leonor!") who in turn express their gratitude for their kindness.
 Suddenly, the dark knight returns and frightens everyone; Count Orlando, Leonor's father, tries to deescalate the situation and offers the stranger a glass of wine, but it is in vain.
 The knight angrily replies that he would rather drink blood, and goes on to say that he was betrayed by the same people who are now partying.
-Fernando starts to loose his patience, especially after the knight ends up insulting everyone again.
+Fernando starts to lose his patience, especially after the knight ends up insulting everyone again.
 After Orlando presses him on what this is all about, the knight goes on to tell a story of two young lovers, who grew up together and where about to be married, when the man was called to battle and had to leave his betrothed behind.
 While at battle, he was captured by the enemy, but managed to escape; only to return and find his fiancée in the arms of another man (aria "Desde crianças").
 Everyone is deeply moved by the tale, but he is not done yet; he produces a blue ribbon, and claims that it was given to him by a treacherous woman whom he once called his lover.
 He then proceeds to throw the ribbon at Leonor's feet, who faints.
 The men, outraged by the suffering inflicted upon Leonor by this strange knight, proceed to draw their swords and throw the knight out of the castle.